-Did you know that JJC was ranked as a top 100 two-year U.S. institution?
 At JJC, students will train with expert professors and have access to the latest technology.
 Located just 72 kilometers outside of downtown Chicago, students have the opportunity to spend their free time enjoying attractions like city tours, lake views, museums, sporting events and more.

-JJC proudly accepts international students from all over the world and we look forward to assisting you with your educational goals.
+JJC proudly accepts international students from all over the world and we look forward to assisting with your educational goals.

-If you are interested in obtaining an F-1 visa or are already an F-1 student and interested in transferring to JJC, you can reach our International Student Services Coordinator at Intlstudent@jjc.edu or complete the online request form.
+If you are interested in obtaining an F-1 visa or are already an F-1 student and interested in transferring to JJC, you can reach our International Student Services office at Intlstudent@jjc.edu or complete the online request form.

 The choice to attend college in the United States under an F-1 visa is an exciting adventure and we are pleased to learn you are interested in beginning your college career at Joliet Junior College!
 Acceptance to Joliet Junior College will enable you to receive an I-20 which is required for students to apply for an F-1 visa.
-Students can find a Checklist included on the JJC International Student Admission Application to help them keep track of when their admissions package is complete prior to submission.
+Students can find a Checklist included on the JJC International Student Application to help them keep track of when their admissions package is complete prior to submission.

 Steps to Apply for Admission

-Provide proof of English Proficiency
+Provide Proof of English Proficiency

 TOEFL (Test of English as a Foreign Language) Score: You must send your original TOEFL report to JJC.
 Minimum scores must meet or exceed a 60 iBT.
 TOEFL information can be found at ETS.
 JJC's destination code is 1346 to send transcripts.